vini-cc/Sensor_Fusion_Nanodegree/3D_Object_Tracking/README.md

 ### FP3 - Associate Keypoint Correspondences with Bounding Boxes

 Implemented in "clusterKptMatchesWithROI", it takes as input keypoints of previous and current frames, as well as matched points and the bounding boxes.
 The objective of this function is to create a startup for Time to Colision (TTC) using camera.
 So, to make it happen, the keypoints will be compared to bounding boxes, creating a correspondence.
-As a plus, a filter was implemented to avoid outliers.
+As a plus, an Euclidean function was implemented to avoid outliers and avoid not-corresponding points.

 ### FP4 - Compute Camera-based TTC